Sometimes it is convenient to expose the Kubernetes Dashboard to manage the cluster instead of using the console and kubectl.

 kubectl -n kubernetes-dashboard describe certificate kubernetes-dashboard

-, and the name (the last parameter on the command line) must match metadata.name
+The namespace (-n parameter) must obviously match the certificate’s metadata.namespace, and the name (the last parameter on the command line) must match metadata.name.

 Step 5.
 Create Ingress

 Now it is time to expose the Dashboard.
-Let is create ingress.yaml
+Let us create ingress.yaml:

 Some important things here:

-- The Dasboard is usually available only over HTTPS; in order for nginx to connect to it, we need to tell nginx that it needs to connect to a HTTPS-enabled backend.
-This is what
+- The Dashboard is usually available only over HTTPS; to allow nginx to connect to it, we need to tell nginx to connect to a HTTPS-enabled backend.
+This is what the

 Apply the configuration: